-Our faith is reflected in everything we do.
+In addition to our rigorous Early Childhood and Elementary curriculum it is our faith that is reflected in everything we do.
 In addition to daily prayer, our religious education program includes monthly celebrations of the Sacred Liturgy, Sacramental preparation, Lenten and Advent programs and formal classroom instruction on our faith.

 Prayer is very much a part of our daily routine at Saint Bridget School.
 We begin each day with schoolwide prayer and pledge.
 In addition, we open each school assembly and meeting with prayer.
 Typically, each class begins and ends the day with group prayer.
 Students are given the opportunity to ask for special prayer intentions in a variety of ways, including the parish prayer book at the church.